Faculty-Led Study Tours

-The Office of International Education offers several one-to-three week faculty-led study tours during the months of January, March, and May & June.
-In each program, a group of 15 students meets with the two faculty leaders during the semester and then travels together overseas.
+The Office of International Education offers several one-to-three-week faculty-led study tours during the months of January, March, and May & June.
+In each program, a group of 12 -15 students meet with the two faculty leaders during the semester and then travel together overseas.

 Short-term study tours offer a great opportunity to gain exposure to another culture.
-For those students who prefer to travel with a group, or if academic requirements prevent semester long study abroad, they are an excellent option.
+For those students who prefer to travel with a group, or if academic requirements or athletic commitments prevent semester-long study abroad, they are an excellent option.
 Participants gain experience and self-confidence on these tours, and many choose to study or intern abroad for a full semester after they return.

 How to Apply:

-Students must submit an application via our online application.
-Please go to the "Programs" page, and select the study tour you wish to apply for and click "Apply Now."
+Students must apply using our online application.
+Please go to the "Programs" page, select the study tour you wish to apply for, and click "Apply Now."
 Please note that if a deadline has passed or if a tour is full, the "Apply Now" button will not appear.

 - 2.5 GPA or Higher

 - Good Academic and Disciplinary Standing at the College

 - Must fulfill all application and pre-departure requirements